AugusDogus/capy-bun/README.md

 ## Contributing

 This is a proof-of-concept with room for expansion!
-See the [Contributing section](packages/capy-ts/README.md#contributing) in capy-ts for ideas.
+See the [Contributing section](packages/typescript/README.md#contributing) for ideas.

 ## License